L3- Molecular and Cellular Biology

 Read more

-Reorientations, with a change of course, following the L2 are possible, but subject to the agreement of the head of the course concerned.
-The reorientation could require a return to L2 of the targeted course.
+Changes of direction, involving a change of course, following the second year of undergraduate studies are possible, but subject to the approval of the head of the desired course.
+The change of direction may require a return to the second year of undergraduate studies in the desired course.

 Read more